Mickey Mouse: Awards and honors

 Mickey Mouse has received ten nominations for the Academy Award for Best Animated Short Film.
 These are Mickey's Orphans (1931), Building a Building (1933), Brave Little Tailor (1938), The Pointer (1939), Lend a Paw (1941), Squatter's Rights (1946), Mickey and the Seal (1948), Mickey's Christmas Carol (1983), Runaway Brain (1995), and Get a Horse!
 (2013).
 Among these, Lend a Paw was the only film to actually win the award.
-Additionally, in 1932 Walt Disney received an honorary Academy Award in recognition of Mickey's creation and popularity.
+Additionally, in 1932 Walt Disney received an honorary Academy Award in recognition of Mickey's creation.

 In 1994, four of Mickey's cartoons were included in the book The 50 Greatest Cartoons which listed the greatest cartoons of all time as voted by members of the animation field.
 The films were The Band Concert (#3), Steamboat Willie (#13), Brave Little Tailor (#26), and Clock Cleaners (#27).

 On November 18, 1978, in honor of his 50th anniversary, Mickey became the first cartoon character to have a star on the Hollywood Walk of Fame.
 The star is located on 6925 Hollywood Blvd.

 Melbourne (Australia) runs the annual Moomba festival street procession and appointed Mickey Mouse as their King of Moomba (1977).
-Although immensely popular with children, there was controversy with the appointment: some Melburnians wanted a 'home-grown' choice, e.g. Blinky Bill; when it was revealed that Patricia O'Carroll (from Disneyland's Disney on Parade show) was performing the mouse, Australian newspapers reported "Mickey Mouse is really a girl!"
+Although immensely popular with children, there was controversy with the appointment: some Melburnians wanted a "home-grown" choice, e.g. Blinky Bill; when it was revealed that Patricia O'Carroll (from Disneyland's Disney on Parade show) was performing the mouse, Australian newspapers reported "Mickey Mouse is really a girl!"

 Mickey was the Grand Marshal of the Tournament of Roses Parade on New Year's Day 2005.
 He was the first cartoon character to receive the honor and only the second fictional character after Kermit the Frog in 1996.